yamadapc/cmakefmt/README.md

 ## State

 * Basic syntax is handled and prints
-* Based on smoketests on around 400 cmake files, there are at least 10% of cases which aren't parsed correctly
+* Based on smoketests on around 400 cmake files, there are ~8% of cases which aren't parsed correctly
 * Error handling prints nice error messages, but it's very verbose and sometimes the true parsing error is deeper into the file
-* Need to implement custom string handling to support CMAKE specific escape sequences

 ## Rules